moby/moby/docs/swarm/swarm-tutorial/create-swarm.md

         192.168.99.100:2377
     ```

-    The `--listen-addr` flag configures the manager node to listen on port
+    The `--advertise-addr` flag configures the manager node to publish its
-    `2377`.
-The other nodes in the swarm must be able to access the manager at
+    address as `192.168.99.100`.
+The other nodes in the swarm must be able
-    the IP address.
+    to access the manager at the IP address.

     The output incudes the commands to join new nodes to the swarm.
 Nodes will
     join as managers or workers depending on the value for the `--swarm-token`